Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 When the LimmOp python class object is instantiated, microop specific operands such as dest, imm are passed to the constructor of the LimmOp python class.
+Remember how the eval translates the operands of the microop and instantiates the associated python object.
-Regardless of those differences in the microop instances, one microop can be represented as a LimmOp python class, it should correctly set the different part of the microop instances when they need to be translated into CPP class.
+Regardless of those differences in the microop instances, one microop can be represented as a LimmOp python class.

 Because the allocString contains all the CPP formatted statements, the GEM5 should provide rest of the information to compile the